 Finish off by hosing down your scooter with clear water in order to rinse off any remaining cleaner.
 And make sure you thoroughly rinse unprotected aluminium parts and screws, as even gentle cleaners can cause damage over time.

-Apply a little WD-40 multipurpose oil to painted motor parts to protect against aluminium corrosion.
+Apply a little WD-40 multipurpose oil to painted engine parts to protect against aluminium corrosion.
 Wax products are not suitable for this, as the heat from the engine can cause permanent yellowish discolourations.
-The screw heads and other galvanised parts also benefit from a protective film of WD-40.
+The screw heads and other galvanised parts will also benefit from a protective film of WD-40.

 Lubricate universal joints, levers, brake cams, stand shafts and bearing bolts with a drop of engine oil or with bearing grease.
-It's also a good idea to occasionally lubricate all cables on the handlebars.
-Never use oil on modern Teflon cables – always use special control cable spray – you'll find this job easier with a cable oiler.
+It is also a good idea to occasionally lubricate all control cables on the handlebars.
+Never use oil on modern Teflon cables – always lubricate with special control cable spray – you'll find this job easier with a cable oiler.
 Finally, you need to check that the tyres and brake discs are free of all cleaning agents and lubricants.
 If you've been doing all this in a dark garage, it might be a good idea to push your scooter out and check it again by daylight to see if you've missed anything.

 These easy cleaning tasks not only leave your scooter looking like new again, they will also help enhance its resale value.
 But regular care of your vehicle isn't just about keeping it clean and shiny.
 You should also take the opportunity to check that key components are in good working order and generally look out for any signs of defects which, if found, should be fixed immediately.